jexxa-projects/Jexxa/README.md

 *   **Visible flow of control**: Simplified navigation through your business application.
 Checkout [this tutorial](https://github.com/jexxa-projects/JexxaTutorials/blob/main/TimeService/README-FlowOfControl.md) for more information.
 *   **Aligned team development**: The framework is tailored to the _needs and development of teams_ developing business applications.
 See [Jexxa's General Design Decisions](https://jexxa-projects.github.io/Jexxa/jexxa_architecture.html#_general_design_decisions) for more information.

-In addition, Jexxa offers following production-proven features:
+In addition, Jexxa offers the following production-proven features:

 *   Integrated driving and driven adapters: RMI over REST, JMS, JDBC, in memory DB (IMDB).
 *   Integrated resilient microservice patterns such as transactional outbox.